Métis Nation of Ontario: R. v. Powley (2003)

-The Métis Nation of Ontario was formed in 1993, along with associations in other provinces and territories, to provide a political platform for those who identify as Métis in Ontario.
+The Métis Nation of Ontario was formed in 1993, along with associations in other provinces and territories, to provide a political platform for Métis in Ontario.
 This was first tested in 2003 in the R. vs. Powley (2003) Supreme Court of Canada ruling that recognized the Métis as Indigenous people with rights to hunt and fish in accordance with their traditional lifestyles and developed a test of Métis identity now known as the "Powley test".
-This contrasted with a definition developed by the MNO which focuses on self-identification as Métis, having at least one Indigenous grandparent, and whose application was accepted by the MNO.
+Prior to this Powley ruling, and following years of extensive consultations, discussions, and debates, the Governing Members of the Métis National Council (MNC), including the Métis Nation of Ontario (MNO), unanimously adopted the National Definition for Citizenship within the Métis Nation at the MNC General Assembly (AGA) in September 2002.
+The definition states that “Métis” means a person who self-identifies as Métis, is of historic Métis Nation ancestry, is distinct from other Aboriginal Peoples, and is accepted by the Métis Nation.
+The Powley ruling aligns with this national definition adopted by the MNC.